2010 Tennessee gubernatorial election

-The 2010 Tennessee gubernatorial election took place on November 2, 2010.
-Incumbent Democratic Governor Phil Bredesen was term-limited and unable to seek re-election to a third term in office.
-Knoxville mayor Bill Haslam, the Republican nominee, defeated Democratic nominee Mike McWherter.
+The 2010 Tennessee gubernatorial election took place on November 2, 2010, to elect the next governor of Tennessee, alongside other state and local elections.
+Incumbent Democratic governor Phil Bredesen was term-limited, and is prohibited by the Constitution of Tennessee from seeking a third consecutive term.
+Knoxville mayor and Republican nominee, Bill Haslam was elected with 65.0% of the vote, defeating Democratic nominee Mike McWherter.